Liver cirrhosis: symptoms, causes, treatment

 The main reasons for the development of cirrhosis:

-- Cirrhosis is also caused by autoimmune hepatitis, a complex disease in which the body perceives its own tissues as foreign and begins to produce antibodies.
+- Cirrhosis is also caused by autoimmune hepatitis - a complex disease in which the body perceives its own tissues as foreign and begins to produce antibodies.

 - Primary biliary cirrhosis is another autoimmune disease, its essence lies in the attack of antibodies on the bile ducts of the liver.

-- Damage to the liver by helminths.
+- Liver damage by helminths.

 Symptoms of liver cirrhosis

-Typical symptoms:
+Characteristic symptoms:

 - fatigue, decreased concentration, general malaise;